alexkobrin/alexkobrin/README.md

-## Hello, I'm Alex and I do my best in Front-end side   👋
+## Hello, I'm Alex and I do my best on Front-end side   👋

 ### Few things about me: